Mickyfen17/movie_tracker/README.md

 ## Website Details

 [Movie Tracker](https://movie-track.herokuapp.com/)
 * **Create User & User sign in is not yet secure via OAuth.
-To use sign in with the below credentials.**
+To test use the application, sign in with the below credentials.**
 * **Default Email** - test@test.com
 * **Default Password** - password